KenBonny/LyaxSite/content/services.en.md

 {{< /accordion-item >}}

 {{< accordion-item id="credit-control" title="Credit Control" >}}
 With my experience in a collection agency and with a judicial officer, I acquired the skills to follow up your unpaid invoices and am able to negotiate a payment plan with the debtor.
-If necessary, I can make the required steps with lawyers and follow up with them.
+If necessary, I can take the required steps with lawyers and follow up with them.
 {{< /accordion-item >}}

 {{< accordion-item id="ms-office" title="Microsoft Office" >}}